Erasure-tolerance scheme for the surface codes on neutral atom quantum computers: Discussion and Conclusion

 Our scheme allows us to rearrange physical qubits on offline arrays without concern about the side effects of rearranging atoms on the array due to separating the rearrangement of qubits from the coherence-preserving operations on logical qubits, including the Pauli error correction and logical qubit operations.
 Our scheme enables more aggressive rearrangement strategies than instantly refilling reservoir atoms into the online array.
 For example, we can completely initialize the faulty offline array—discard all atoms and reload them again—instead of refilling defective sites by transporting atoms.
 This approach works as an alternative to the coherent transportation of atoms, ensuring erasure tolerance, especially in systems where adaptive transportation to correct erasures is challenging or where the array needs refreshing due to erasures occurring more frequently than the capacity of atom transport.

 In the following, we discuss aspects not considered in this study and open problems.
-The numerical calculations were performed under the assumption that the erasure error rate of each operation is uniform.
+The numerical calculations were performed under the assumption that the erasure error happens with the uniform rate before each syndrome measurement round.
 However, neutral atom quantum computers are prone to leakage errors and atom loss, mainly when performing two-qubit gates~\cite{Wu2022-uy, Sahay2023-av}.
-Therefore, investigating the effect of biased erasure error occurrence is a subject for future work.
+Moreover, erased qubits should be detected with faulty components such that some leakage may spread before erasure conversion, while we assumed a noiseless erasure detection.
+Therefore, investigating the effect of biased erasure error occurrence at mid-syndrome measurement rounds and faulty erasure detections are a subject for future work.

 During syndrome extraction, ancilla qubits are also exposed to erasure errors in the simulation.
 While our model did not address mitigating erasure errors in ancilla qubits, their effect is possibly mitigated by reusing other ancilla qubits of surrounding stabilizers.
 By reinitializing ancilla qubits before each use, they can be shared among multiple stabilizers.
 Therefore, such a sharing strategy will further suppress the logical failure rate.